alchemy-swift/alchemy/Docs/2_Fusion.md

 # Fusion: Services & Dependency Injection

-Alchemy uses a helper library called `Fusion` for managing dependencies and injecting them.
-"Dependency Injection" is a phrase that refers to "injecting" concrete implementations of abstract service types typically through initializers or properties.
-Fusion can also be added to non-Alchemy targets, such as iOS or macOS apps.

 - [Why Use Dependency Injection?](#why-use-dependency-injection-)
 - [Registering & Resolving Services](#registering---resolving-services)
   * [Resolving with `@Inject`](#resolving-with---inject-)